-- Undertake drainage improvements to reduce local flooding problems, especially along portions of Appian Way and San Pablo Dam Road that still have open roadside ditches.
-To the extent feasible, incorporate "green streets" principles in the design of such projects.
-(3-179) - Consider alternatives and identify an approach for financing community beautification, such as a landscape and lighting assessment district, a business improvement district, or similar measures.
-(3-168) - 5.
-Work with AC Transit and other local public transit agencies to improve local service, restore BART feeder lines, and better connect El Sobrante to regional transit and community services such as hospitals.
+- 5. Work with AC Transit and other local public transit agencies to improve local service, restore BART feeder lines, and better connect El Sobrante to regional transit and community services such as hospitals.
 (3-169) - 6.
-Develop a façade improvement and beautification program to assist El Sobrante businesses. - 7 Pursue construction of a new collector street connecting Pitt Way to Hillcrest Road. - 8.
+Develop a façade improvement and beautification program to assist El Sobrante businesses. - 7.
+Pursue construction of a new collector street connecting Pitt Way to Hillcrest Road. - 8.
 Implement a community wayfinding and signage program that creates a unified and positive impression of El Sobrante, identifies community gateways, and helps orient and direct travelers in and around the community. - 9.
 Increase the supply of off-street parking available along San Pablo Dam Road to meet business, customer, and resident needs.
 Parking should be clearly identified with directional signage and located and managed in a way that does not interfere with traffic flow and safety.
 (3-174) - 10.
-Pursue development of a full-service El Sobrante community center that can accommodate meetings, events, recreational, cultural, and educational activities.
+Pursue development of a full-service community center that can accommodate meetings, events, recreational, cultural, and educational activities.
 (3-176) - 11.
 Periodically evaluate traffic flow and speeds on Appian Way between Valley View Road and the Pinole city limit to determine appropriate traffic calming and improvement strategies.
 Periodically consider traffic management improvements along other major streets in the community.
 (3-186, 3-187) - 12.
-Continue to explore the feasibility of a creekside boardwalk and park along publicly owned segments of San Pablo Creek.
-(3-209) - 13.
-Develop a mechanism to consider the transfer of allowable densities among different parcels designated for mixed use so long as the transfer does not increase the overall maximum number of dwelling units or commercial square footage for such designations in El Sobrante.
-(3-204)
+Work with AC Transit and other local public transit agencies to improve local service, restore BART feeder lines, and better connect El Sobrante to regional transit and community services such as hospitals.
+(3-169) - 13.
+Continue to explore the feasibility of a creek-side boardwalk and park along publicly owned segments of San Pablo Creek.
+(3-209) - 14.
+Amend page 18 of the land use matrix in the Downtown El Sobrante Planned Unit District Zoning and Design Guidelines to disallow automotive uses.